IE 11 is not supported. For an optimal experience visit our site on another browser.

 Key ingredient: 3% salicylic acid | Usage: 2 to 4 times a week | Size: 8.4 fl oz | Best for: Oily, flaky scalps

-Dry, flaky scalps will appreciate the deep, gentle cleanse that comes with this Briogeo shampoo, which uses key ingredients like maximum-strength salicylic acid, lactic acid and binchotan charcoal to eliminate product buildup, excess oil and dirt on your scalp, while still being extra-gentle on your tresses.
+Dry, flaky scalps will appreciate the deep, gentle cleanse that comes with this Briogeo shampoo, which uses key ingredients like maximum-strength salicylic acid, lactic acid and binchotan charcoal to eliminate product buildup, excess oil production and dirt on your scalp, while still being extra-gentle on your tresses.

 Best dandruff shampoo for dry scalps